wso2/docs-apk/en/docs/setup/prerequisites.md

 # Prerequisites

 To successfully deploy WSO2 APK in your environment, you’ll need a Kubernetes cluster, a Kubernetes client (`kubectl`), and Helm for package management.
 Below, we outline the supported versions of each tool to ensure compatibility with APK.

-## 1. Set up a Kubernetes Cluster

-Refer to the <a href="https://kubernetes.io/docs/setup" target="_blank">Kubernetes documentation</a> to set up a Kubernetes cluster.
+If you have not setup any of these tools, refer to the [sections](#1-set-up-a-kubernetes-cluster) provided below to set them up.

-### Kubernetes Requirements
+### Kubernetes

 To deploy WSO2 APK, your environment must meet specific requirements across managed Kubernetes services, resource allocations, and supported Kubernetes distributions.
 Each section below outlines these requirements for a successful deployment.